 As families gear up for the rapidly approaching school year, many will include a visit to the doctor in their back-to-school preparations.
 Getting immunized helps protect kids against the onslaught of germs they’ll encounter while mingling with hundreds of other children every day.
 The more people know about vaccines, the healthier they (and their children) will be.
 Here’s the truth behind some of the questions surrounding immunizations.

+We are supporting National Immunization Awareness Month by spreading more information on why it’s important for all of us to get vaccinated –– even if we’re healthy.
 But in all the bustle, many parents will overlook the importance of getting immunized themselves.
-Others will even choose not to immunize their children at all out of fear or misinformation.
+Others even choose not to immunize their children because of fear or misinformation causing vaccine apathy.

-But immunizations aren’t just for kids—and they’re just as important now as they were in the 1970s, when they virtually eradicated diseases such as polio and smallpox.
-Both adults and children at all stages of life should stay up to date on their vaccinations.
+But immunizations aren’t just for kids—and they’re just as important now as they were in the 1970s, when science virtually eradicated diseases such as polio and smallpox.
+Both adults and children at all stages of life and health should stay up to date on their vaccinations.

-In fact, immunization is the best way to prevent the flu.
+In fact, immunization is the best way to prevent influenza, most commonly known as the flu.
 This highly contagious respiratory illness can cause serious health problems, particularly among high-risk populations such as:

 - People 65 years and older

 - Those with certain chronic medical conditions (such as asthma, diabetes, or heart disease)